 In 2014, 8-year-old Shanon picked the Seattle Seahawks to cheer for during the Super Bowl, and to his delight, they won.
 Ever since that day, he has dreamed of cheering on the team in the stadium.

 Shanon was diagnosed with leukemia the previous year.
-Because of his life-threatening condition, he was forced to watch the 2014 Super Bowl from his bed.
+Because of his critical illness, he was forced to watch the 2014 Super Bowl from his bed.

 “It’s just hard to go through, I guess.
 Just to see him laying there and know that he is sick,” said Shanon’s mom.